joshi95/subramanyam/README.md

 # subramanyam
 This repository will contain all lecture code for subramanyam batch.

-# Subramanyam Batch code Repository
+Subramanyam batch code repository.

+All the best :)